Maia313/design-patterns/README.md

 * Creates a brand new object
 * Links to an object prototype
-* Binds `this` to the new object scope Implicitly returns this
+* Binds `this` to the new object scope.
+Implicitly returns this

 ### Module pattern:

 `object literal`

-* simple way to enacapsulate methods
+* simple way to encapsulate methods
 * creates a *toolbox* of functions to use

 ### Factory pattern: